Beyoncé’s New Ivy Park Collection Is Here

 Advertisement

-Her first Adidas x Ivy Park collection includes fashion-forward jumpsuits, harness bags, bodysuits, oversized hoodies, and a sneaker with a chunky sole.
-Elle reports Beyoncé oversaw every aspect of the collection, from the color story (shades of maroon, cream, and solar orange) to each tiny design detail.
+Her first Adidas x Ivy Park collection includes fashion-forward jumpsuits, harness bags, bodysuits, oversized hoodies, and a trainer with a chunky sole.
+Elle reports Beyoncé oversaw every aspect of the collection, from the colour story (shades of maroon, cream, and solar orange) to each tiny design detail.
 Everything will be available to shop on January 17.

 “My mother instilled in me the idea that creativity starts with taking a leap of faith — telling your fears they are not allowed where you are headed,” Beyoncé tells Elle, about her partnership with Adidas.
 She says the line incorporates her “personal style and expands that to include something for everyone.
 I love experimenting with fashion, mixing high and low, sportswear with couture, even masculine and feminine.”